 What Are Electrolytes?

-I have received a lot of questions regarding which foods are high in electrolytes.
 In my best and worst electrolyte drinks article, I analyzed the best and worst electrolyte powders, liquids, tablets and capsules that you can add to your water.
-In this article, I will show you how to the pH of our blood.
+In this article, we are going to go over the top foods high in electrolytes.
 The main electrolytes are sodium, chloride, potassium, magnesium, calcium, and phosphorus.
 There is a delicate balance between these electrolytes for your body to be in optimal health.

 What do electrolytes do?
 When there is an extreme deficiency or excess from even just one electrolyte, life-threatening disorders can occur.
 Excess sweating, vomiting, diarrhea, chemotherapy, medications, diabetes, digestive disorders and kidney disorders can all lead to extreme electrolyte imbalances.